-On Saturday May 18th, 2013, from 12pm – 4pm, Columbia Journalism School will be hosting its second Innovation Showcase, a public open house designed to introduce the larger community to the original and innovative reporting and publishing work being done at the school.
+On Saturday May 18th, 2013, from 12pm – 4pm, Columbia Journalism School hosted its second Innovation Showcase, a public open house designed to introduce the larger community to the original and innovative reporting and publishing work being done at the school.

-Dozens of works across all forms of media will be on view, and project creators will be on hand to discuss their work.
-We hope you will take this opportunity to visit the school, see some new work, and share your thoughts with us.
-We look forward to seeing you.
+Dozens of works across all forms of media were on view, and project creators were on hand to discuss their work.

 Africahist – Anjli Parrin, Yue Qiu